The purpose and scope of this policy statement

 Broadly, adults at risk are those who may lack capacity on a temporary or permanent basis or whose decision-making ability could be compromised – e.g. they would find it difficult without support to understand risk or they are unable to safely escape a situation which may imminently bring them harm.

 Reporting safeguarding or child protection concerns

 If you have any safeguarding concerns or disclosures you can report and record the incident or concern in the relevant incident and disclosure form here.
 You can also contact the Designated Safeguarding Officer directly if you have any concerns or uncertainty, but it is vital that you act immediately so further action can be taken.

 Designated Safeguarding Officer or DSO (first line of call)

 Phone/email: +447597226593/ email@example.com

-Nominated Bureau Leadership Person (third line of call when either DSO’s are unavailable, this person will work with the DSO to ensure safeguarding recommendations are carried out for Demsoc)
+Nominated Bureau Leadership Person (second line of call when either DSO’s are unavailable, this person will work with the DSO to ensure safeguarding recommendations are carried out for Demsoc)